bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

    targeting one of those languages may provide maximum benefits to our users.

-The rest of this document is divided three main parts:
+The rest of this document is divided into three main parts:

 - *BlazingMQ wire protocol*, which goes over format of messages exchanged between BlazingMQ client and broker.